 International Medical Corps (IMC Nigeria)

-Borno State was a scene of violent conflict few years, which caused an unprecedented movement of population.
+Borno State was a scene of violent conflict that caused an unprecedented movement of the population.
 The conflict left a significant number of people with limited access to any form of humanitarian assistance including nutrition.
 This resulted in “Extremely Critical” high rates of acute malnutrition which prompted the government of Nigeria through the Ministry of Health to declare a nutrition emergency in Borno state.
-The State nutrition response sector includes Community Management of Acute Malnutrition (CMAM) with both facilities-based and outreach Outpatient Therapeutic Feeding Programs (OTPs,) few inpatient care facilities are extremely capacities is stretched and limited Blanket Supplementary Feeding Programs (BSFP).
+The State nutrition response sector includes Community Management of Acute Malnutrition (CMAM) with both facilities-based and outreach Outpatient Therapeutic Feeding Programs (OTPs,) few inpatient care facilities were extremely capacities was stretched and there were limited Blanket Supplementary Feeding Programs (BSFP).

-Tech RRT CMAM advisor was requested to Support the Borno State Department of Health, NGOs, and UN partners to strengthen and scale up the emergency nutrition response through CMAM technical capacity building, response coordination and monitoring and evaluation of the program quality.
+The GNC TST CMAM advisor was requested to Support the Borno State Department of Health, NGOs, and UN partners to strengthen and scale up the emergency nutrition response through CMAM technical capacity building, response coordination, and monitoring and evaluation of the program quality.

 Save the Children